 Adventurers discover remarkable new sections in daring underwater crawl

 Corydon, IN – The latest investigation by a four-person speleological survey team has just added 1,763 feet of a recently discovered section of the Binkley Cave system known as The Wild Wild West.
 Located in Southern Indiana, the cave system is just west of Louisville, KY.
-In June 2013, a major section of the cave, known as Indiana Caverns, was opened to the public after an immense cache of significant prehistoric remains were discovered.
+In June 2013, a significant section of the cave, Indiana Caverns, was opened to the public after an immense cache of significant prehistoric remains was discovered.

 “For the first time ever, this puts the Binkley Cave system, of which Indiana Caverns is a part, into the top 10 longest caves in the United States,” said the 66-year-old Indiana Caverns developer, Gary Roberson.
 “The new, established survey length of 38.452 miles means this cave is now the ninth longest in the country.
 The team explored at least another 1,000 feet of walking virgin cave beyond the official survey, demonstrating that there is much more cave to be mapped,” Robson added.

-Known regions of the Binkley Cave system have been rapidly growing in length since March of this year, when Miller’s Cave, a long known, but a relatively short cave in length, was connected into the system.
+Known regions of the Binkley Cave system have been rapidly growing since March of this year, when Miller’s Cave, a long-known but relatively short cave in length, was connected to the system.
 This new entrance greatly shortened travel times to the far reaches of the cavern where most of the potential for new discoveries lay.

-Indiana Speleological Survey (ISS) cavers discovered the major new Wild Wild West section through a 1700-foot long low crawl – much of it through water.
-During the last 600 feet, cavers were forced to turn their head sideways with one ear in the water just to breathe.
+Indiana Speleological Survey (ISS) cavers discovered the major new Wild Wild West section through a 1700-foot-long low crawl—much of it through water.
+During the last 600 feet, cavers were forced to turn their head sideways with one ear in the water to breathe.
 Finally, they popped out into the Wild Wild West, discovering a massive new underwater river system.
 In such difficult conditions, it takes strong cavers at least three hours to travel less than 4,000 feet – less than three-fourths of a mile.
-The new survey takes the cave under large sandstone-capped ridges, raising cavers’ hopes for drier, more caver-friendly passages above the underground river.
+The new survey takes the cave under prominent sandstone-capped ridges, raising cavers’ hopes for drier, more caver-friendly passages above the underground river.

-Beyond the region’s stunning caves and caverns, Corydon visitors are provided with a variety of ways to enjoy Hoosier Hospitality, from nostalgic old-time ice cream parlors to the State Historic Site marking Corydon’s place as Indiana’s first state capital.
-Downtown Corydon, Constitution Elm, a Civil War battlefield and reenactment and tours of one of the nation’s oldest standing early African American schoolhouses attracts history buffs nationwide.
-Guests can also enjoy diverse dining and accommodations include a historic B&B, affordable modern hotels, and rustic cabins.
-From live bluegrass music to world-class cave systems,
+Beyond the region’s stunning caves and caverns, Corydon visitors are provided with various ways to enjoy Hoosier Hospitality, from nostalgic old-time ice cream parlors to the State Historic Site marking Corydon’s place as Indiana’s first state capital.
+Downtown Corydon, Constitution Elm, a Civil War battlefield, and reenactment and tours of one of the nation’s oldest standing early African American schoolhouses attracts history buffs nationwide.
+Guests can enjoy diverse dining and accommodations, including a historic B&B, affordable modern hotels, and rustic cabins.
+From live bluegrass music to world-class cave systems.